 Dec 1, 2018

-My current theory is that whatever experiment was done to the passengers while they were missing, it was based on Fiona’s work and done with her knowledge and consent.
+Whatever experiment was done to the passengers while they were missing, it was based on Fiona’s work and done with her knowledge and consent.
 The experiment hasn’t only created the various forms of mind to mind communication that we’ve seen, such as the pain transference that starts when Marko is hit with electricity.
 It’s created a collective consciousness among the passengers, which is taking on more and more of a life of its own, and making more connections between them.

 The collective consciousness may be able to function as a separate entity, which torched the plane, has a limited view into the future and the past, and can follow tendrils of consciousness from members of the collective to connect with others, in order to gain more information.
 The collective consciousness creates the callings and gives Cal his intuitions.